Selection Sort

 The algorithm works as follows:

-1. We loop through the array from left to right, remember the current starting index and the number by index, let’s call the number A
+1. We go through the array in a loop from left to right, remember the current starting index and the number by index, we will call the number A

-2. Inside the loop, we run another one to pass from left to right, looking for less than A
+2. Inside the loop, we start another one to go from left to right in search of something smaller than A

-3. When we find a smaller one, remember the index, now the smaller one becomes the number A
+3. When we find the smaller one, we remember the index, now the smaller one becomes the number A

-4. When the inner loop ends, swap the number at the start index and the number A
+4. When the inner loop ends, swap the number at the starting index with the number A

-5. After a full pass of the upper loop, we get a sorted array
+5. After the full pass of the upper loop, we get a sorted array

 (29, 49, 66, 35, 7, 12, 80)